jakobsym/API-Data-Visualization/README.md

-# GitHub-API-Data-Visualization
+# API-Data-Visualization
-- Using data from APIs to generate visualizations via Plotly for data analysis
+- Using data from APIs to generate visualizations via Python for data analysis.
+- Visualizations are created with Plotly, and Matplotlib packages